JannieI/canvas-workstation-V3/src/app/roadmap.md

 Other:
-- show a list of [dSet] from menu or at least when creating Sl - and can browse data too.
-How does this fit into the current D design?
 - Sl over T can be clumsy - can use multi-T feature but is this enough?
 - Sl: can switch on/off per W -> suggest this will be confusing to users ...
 - can we hide T - will show in T list with hidden tick, can uncheck?